-BE positive switch is "OFF" and power cord unplugged thru-out entire procedure.
+BE positive switch key is not installed and power cord unplugged thru-out entire procedure.

 REMOVE CARRIAGE STOP SCREW, LOCKWASHER AND TAG.
 Read and understand warning tag before discarding.

 LOCK ARM BEFORE PROCEEDING.

 HOLDING CARRIAGE ASSEMBLY WITH BOTH HANDS, CAREFULLY START AND SLIDE THE CARRIAGE ONTO THE TRACKS.
 The assembly must be held parallel with the arm so that all four bearings slide smoothly onto the arm, preventing any excessive strain on bearings and track.